Skip to content

 Adding new Cameras

-Its possible to add cameras to the system in three different ways:
+It's possible to add cameras to the system in two ways.
+Through auto-discovery, or manually.

 ONVIF Camera Discovery System

-This system allows the automatic discovery of cameras on the same network as the computer running CVEDIA-RT.
+This system allows the automatic discovery of cameras on the same network as the device running CVEDIA-RT.

-• Start by clicking the Discover cameras green button inside the Discover ONVIF Cameras section.
+• Start by clicking the Discover ONVIF Cameras green button inside the Add Cameras section.

-• If there are cameras in your network, an entry will appear for each one in the list
+• If there are cameras in your network, they will be listed below.

 Cameras with Authentication